survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you hit the button a few now, you should see new items.
+If you hit the button a few times now, you should see new items.
 It might not be pretty yet but it works.

 In addition to `this.setState` we had to set up a binding.
 Without it `this` of `addItem()` would point at the wrong context and wouldn't work.
 It is a little annoying but necessary to bind therefore.